Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday. Subject to prescriber approval.

 - High blood pressure or heart failure

-- High blood pressure due to phaeochromocytoma (a tumour near the kidney)
+- High blood pressure caused by a phaeochromocytoma (a tumour near the kidney)

 - Glaucoma